KAIMRC-DAIB/Foundation_Models_Glaucoma_Detection/README.md

 - Separate notebooks for the individual RETFound and VisionFM experiments
 - An additional notebook for the fusion-based experiments

-All notebooks are available in the `Notebooks/` folder.
+All notebooks are available in the `Notebooks/` folder

 # Model Weights

-The final trained model weights are provided in the `Weights/` folder.
+The final trained model weights are provided in the `Weights/` folder

 # Results

-The `Results/` folder contains the final classification performance for each experiment.
+The `Results/` folder contains the final classification performance for each experiment